Do you know that you have an invisible assassin in your aquarium?

-It hides in every aquarium and, if left unchecked, will soon kill all your fish.
+It hides in every tank and, if left unchecked, will soon kill all your fish.

 I’m talking about ammonia.

-Ammonia is an invisible chemical that is highly toxic to your fish.
-Unfortunately, it also occurs naturally in every single aquarium…
+Ammonia, NH3, is an invisible chemical that is highly toxic to your fish.
+Unfortunately, it also occurs naturally in every aquarium…

-As organic waste begins to break down, it will release ammonia.
+As organic waste begins to break down, it releases ammonia.